phillipm/derpy/README.txt

     cabal install derp
     cabal install 'base >= 4.3'

 3. My parser cannot currently take in prelexed input since it receives the lexed data in a custom Haskell data-structure and I didn't take the time to write an S-Expression reader.
+I have fixed my lexer from project 1.
+To test the lexer, type "make test_lexer".
+My lexer currently doesn't handle carriages (\r style newlines)

 4.
   - readme.txt: you are here